 Students will take field trips –which are included in the program’s fee – to several places of importance in the development of our legal system.
 Typically these include trips to places like Windsor Castle (the Queen’s official home), the fields of Runnymede (where the Magna Carta was signed in 1215), the Houses of Parliament, the Old Bailey, and the Inns of Court.
 There are also trips to places of cultural interest, such as Stratford-upon-Avon to see a Royal Shakespeare Company production, and Blenheim Palace (birthplace of Winston Churchill).

 All interested and qualified sophomores, juniors, and seniors are encouraged to apply.
-Qualified juniors and seniors at other U.S. colleges or universities are also welcome to apply.
 You can learn more about the program by viewing program information online at the Study Abroad section of the Office of International Affairs.